PCCN Quiz -9

 Myxedema coma requires IV thyroid hormone replacement and gentle rewarming to avoid arrhythmias.

-Q. A patient with myxedema coma presents with hypothermia, bradycardia, and confusion.
+AX.
+A patient with myxedema coma presents with hypothermia, bradycardia, and confusion.
 What is the nurse’s immediate action?

 Myxedema coma requires IV thyroid hormone and gentle rewarming to avoid arrhythmias.

-Z. A patient with septic shock is receiving norepinephrine.
+BD.
+A patient with septic shock is receiving norepinephrine.
 Despite improved MAP, lactate remains elevated and mottled extremities persist.
 Cardiac index is normal, but ScvO₂ is low.
 What is the next intervention?

 In septic shock with normal MAP but ongoing tissue hypoperfusion (high lactate, low ScvO₂), inotropic support improves perfusion and oxygen delivery.

-AB.
+BH.
 A patient with cirrhosis and portal hypertension develops hematemesis and hypotension.
 Octreotide infusion is ongoing, but bleeding persists.
 What is the next intervention?

 Balloon tamponade provides temporary control when medical therapy is ineffective.